SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 - Removed the currency symbols before product cost and product price to remove the error that comes when changing data types.
 - Removed unnecessary columns
 - Added an age column to the date column
-- Added custom columns to show profit per unit and profit marginunit margin in the product column
+- Added custom columns to show profit per unit and profit margin in the product column
 - Trimmed whitespace from text fields
-- Added a age column in the store table and age group for store maturity
+- Added an age column in the store table and an age group for store maturity
 - Checked for negative stock
-- Added anew conditional column for stock status
+- Added a conditional column for stock status anew

 ## Data Modeling
-Merged 5 tables into star schema
+Merged 5 tables into a star schema

 Products ➔ Sales (1:Many)
 Stores ➔ Sales (1:Many)